A cute face can mean high costs

 "Healthy animals are fairly cheap," he says.
 "When they become ill or injured, the costs can go up quite a bit."

-And don't forget to multiply recurring expenses by the pet's expected life span, which varies even among different dog or cat breeds and also based on their lifestyles, says Miller, who analyzed initial and annual costs of different pets in 2008.
+Don't forget to multiply recurring expenses by the pet's expected life span, which varies even among different dog or cat breeds and also based on their lifestyles, says Miller.

 Cats can live 15 to 20 years, and dogs 10 to 15 years, she says.